openshift-psap/bench-llm/README.md

 OpenShift SUT, you need the kubeconfig file, or SSH access to a host that has the kubeconfig file.
 2. Access to a Crucible controller that has `bench-llm` installed.
 3. A model endpoint accessible to your SUT.
 For most cases this model is running on your SUT.
+4. A HuggingFace token in a file `/root/hf_token` on the controller.
+This is necessary to access a model's tokenizer.

 ### Launching The Benchmark